 As Chief Market Strategist, Bill O'Grady performs market, economic and geopolitical research for the firm, and is a member of the investment committees for the asset allocation strategies and international equity strategies.
 Bill also co-manages Confluence's Global Hard Assets strategy.
 These strategies all rely on his top-down evaluations of the geopolitical environment, fundamental macroeconomic trends and technical patterns in the target markets.
-Additionally, Bill writes numerous reports for the firm, including the Daily Comment, Weekly Geopolitical Report, Asset Allocation Weekly and Quarterly Energy Comment, in which he provides insights on various economic and geopolitical topics and discusses market effects.
+Additionally, Bill writes numerous reports for the firm, including the Bi-Weekly Geopolitical Report, Asset Allocation Bi-Weekly and Weekly Energy Update, in which he provides insights on various economic and geopolitical topics and discusses market effects.

 Prior to joining Confluence, Bill served as Vice President and Chief Investment Strategist for Wachovia Securities.
 As Chief Investment Strategist, he provided short-term asset allocation advice for Wachovia's Advisory Services Group.
 In addition, Bill managed Wachovia's Global Macro Asset Allocation program, an ETF-based alternative asset program.
 Prior to this, Bill served in a variety of positions in his 19-year tenure at A.G.
 Edwards & Sons, Inc. including Chief Global Investment Strategist, Assistant Director of Market Analysis and Manager of Futures Research.
 He also served as a member of the A.G.
 Edwards Investment Strategy Committee.
 Previously, he was the International Economic and Administrative Officer of Mercantile Bank in St. Louis, developing country risk analyses for international lending activities.
+His first position in financial services was with Clayton Brokerage of St. Louis, where he was a foreign exchange analyst.

-In all, Bill has more than 30 years of experience following the energy, foreign exchange and futures markets.
-Bill is known for his geopolitical commentary along with his energy and currency background and is frequently quoted by such national media outlets as The Wall Street Journal and Bloomberg News.
+In all, Bill has more than 35 years of experience following the energy, foreign exchange and futures markets.
+Bill is known for his geopolitical commentary along with his energy and currency background and is frequently quoted by such national media outlets as the Wall Street Journal and Bloomberg News.